chekuda/chekudafyReact/README.md

   - Second parameter => Name of folder and files
   - Third Parameter => Styles, add styles extension if you want to create styles file

+NOW YOU CAN USE CHEKUDAFY MAGIC
-ie: ** npm run chekudafy src/shared/containers HomepageContainer scss**
+  ie: ** chekudafy src/shared/containers HomepageContainer scss**